neilpeterson/arm-template-collection/3-other/arm-template-dev-tools/README.md

 # Output Template

-Deploy an Azure VM with VS Code and all extensions needed for ARM Tempalte development.
+Deploy an Azure VM with VS Code and all extensions needed for ARM Template development.

 ## Deployment